jgmortim/massdrop-ctrl-keymap/README.md

 ### Lock key Indicator LEDs

 Since the Massdrop CTRL doesn't have dedicated indicator LEDs for the lock keys, the LEDs in the lock keys serve as indicator LEDs.
-Specifically, the `Caps Lock` and the `Scrl Lock` keys are backlit with copper LEDs when Caps Lock and Scroll Lock are on, respectively.
+Specifically, the <kbd>Caps Lock</kbd> and the <kbd>Scrl Lock</kbd> keys are backlit with copper LEDs when Caps Lock and Scroll Lock are on, respectively.

 ## Compiling